-This short, accommodated safari starts and finishes in Windhoek, travelling to Etosha National Park – one of Africa’s greatest wildlife havens for exceptional game viewing and a night in the coastal and adventure town of Swakopmund before returning to the capital city.
+This short, accommodated small-group safari starts and finishes in Windhoek, travelling to Etosha National Park – one of Africa’s greatest wildlife havens for exceptional game viewing and a night in the coastal and adventure town of Swakopmund before returning to the capital city.

 |Group size||Min: 1/ Max: 12|